AY2526S1-CS2103T-T15-1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for EduTrack.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar edutrack.jar` command to run the application.<br>
     A GUI similar to the below should appear in a few seconds.
-Note how EduTrack already contains some sample students for ease of testing, however feel free to add ur own data. <br>
+Note how EduTrack already contains some sample students for ease of testing. <br>
     ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>